aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

 ## Input Variables

-- The input variables are documented inline within yaml formated output with: "< >"
+- The input variables are documented inline within yaml formatted output with: "< >"
 - Variables are organized in order of how they appear in the CLI syntax.
 - Available features  and variables may vary by platforms, refer to documentation on arista.com for specifics.
 - All values are optional.